-Considering the fact that babies spend like, half their walking hours eating, the equipment used at mealtime are of paramount importance.
-Change is never easy, especially in these circumstances, making transition away from bottle-feeding to first sippy cup is one of the biggest and, frankly, nerve-wracking periods of time for new parents.
-It can feel a bit like a lottery, with random results; some babies have little problem adjusting to their next phase, but in other cases, babies are just not happy to give up that bottle.
+Considering the fact that babies spend like, half their waking hours eating, how you feed them is of paramount importance.
+At first, it’s easy — breastfeeding or bottles are pretty natural.
+The next step is the hard one, as the transition to a first sippy cup is stressful for both parents and their children — it’s a step into the unknown!
+Some babies have little problem adjusting to their first sippy cup, but in other cases, babies are just not happy to give up that bottle.
 And as all parents who have experienced this can attest, a frustrated baby at mealtime can result in fusses and endless messes.
 It’s hard to believe now, but this was just an unavoidable reality until the 1980s, when an inventor named Richard Belanger descended from heaven with the first sippy cup.
 It really wasn’t all that long ago!